Last Updated: 04/ 12/ 2023

 However, the direct purchase market is more diverse and cheaper than ever.
 Find out what cash buyers offer your water-damaged homes “As Is” today.

-What Are the Most Common Sources of Water Damage?
+What Are the Most Common Causes of Water Damage?

 Water Damage can occur in various ways and is one of the major issues home inspectors are paying attention to.
 Home inspection reports can be corrupted if there are safety issues related to water damage.